kitnato/neverquest/README.md

 ### 1. Gameplay objectives

 - Player always has something to do
-- No long waits, cliffs or walls
+- No arbitrary waiting time, cliffs or walls
-- Can be played in the background
+- Can play itself while not focused
+- Incremental progress can be made at all times
 - No excessive or repetitive clicking
 - Decisions are frequent and they have immediate gameplay impact
-- High character build variety
+- High character build variety with a long tail of min-maxing
 - Manage an economy of resources and character builds with trade-offs

 ### 2. Warren Spector's 6+2+1 [questions](https://www.gamedeveloper.com/design/warren-spector-traces-i-deus-ex-i-s-development-back-to-a-game-of-d-d)